What Is It?

 - This system at azazil makes a system from a Moleskine diary, using ideas from this article, and hyalineskies’ excellent system.
 Both of these have taken some ideas from the PigPogPDA, but built some great stuff on top of it, and made a much more complete system.

-- I currently do something similar to the PigPogPDA, but using a Filofax.
+- I later did something similar to the PigPogPDA, but using a Filofax.
 The ‘active’ marker is the ‘today’ plastic ruler, and anything that would be behind the ‘processing point’ gets taken out and archived elsewhere.
 My GTD-style context lists, and Someday/Maybe stuff just go in different sections.

 Stock Up on Tags